-Threshold Target Maximum

-Performance (1) Performance Performance (2)
+Payout Level Threshold Performance (1) Target Performance Maximum Performance (2) 200% of Target 100% 200% of Target

-Payout 50% 100% 200%

-Level of of

-Target Target

-(1) Represents performance at 85% of target, or 90% for the size of the lifelicensed sales force.

-(2) Represents performance at 115% of target, or 110% for the size of the lifelicensed sales force.
+- (1)Represents performance at 85% of target, or 90% for the size of the independent life-licensed sales force. - (2) Represents performance at 115% of target, or 110% for the size of the independent life-licensed sales force.

 The payout is zero for results below threshold performance and, for results between threshold and maximum performance levels, the actual payout factor is interpolated.
-The Compensation Committee intentionally narrowed the performance band for the size of the life-licensed sales force metric compared to the other metrics because it believes that performance in only the narrower band would justify an incentive payout.
+The Compensation Committee intentionally narrowed the performance band for the size of the independent life-licensed sales force metric compared to the other metrics because it believes that performance in only the narrower band would justify an incentive payout.

-The graph below shows the actual results for the fiscal 2023 corporate performance metric at 104.0% of target and shows the corporate performance and targeted goal for each metric for fiscal 2023.
+The graph below shows the actual results for the fiscal 2024 corporate performance metric at 147.4% of target and shows the corporate performance and targeted goal for each metric for fiscal 2024.